 (*Significant Revision)

-A. The Base Hurricane Storm Set is the National Hurricane Center HURDAT2 as of June 9, 2015 (or later), incorporating the period 1900-2014.
-Annual frequencies used in both model calibration and model validation shall be based upon the Base Hurricane Storm Set.
+A. The Base Hurricane Storm Set is the National Hurricane Center HURDAT2 as of April 11, 2017 (or later), incorporating the period 1900-2016.
+Annual frequencies used in both hurricane model calibration and hurricane model validation shall be based upon the Base Hurricane Storm Set.
 Complete additional season increments based on updates to HURDAT2 approved by the Tropical Prediction Center/National Hurricane Center are acceptable modifications to these data.
 Peer reviewed atmospheric science literature may be used to justify modifications to the Base Hurricane Storm Set.

-Any trends, weighting, or partitioning shall be justified and consistent with currently accepted scientific literature and statistical techniques.
+Any trends, weighting, or partitioning shall be justified and consistent with current scientific and technical literature.
 Calibration and validation shall encompass the complete Base Hurricane Storm Set as well as any partitions.

-Purpose: The Base Hurricane Storm Set covers the period 1900-2014.
+Purpose: The Base Hurricane Storm Set covers the period 1900-2016.
 The primary use of this Base Hurricane Storm Set is in both calibration and validation of modeled versus historical hurricanes impacting Florida.
-Failure to update modeled landfall statistics based on changes in the Base Hurricane Storm Set through the 2014 hurricane season is not acceptable.
+Failure to update modeled landfall statistics based on changes in the Base Hurricane Storm Set through the 2016 hurricane season is not acceptable.